Time to read: 7 mins

 German Shepherds are usually a healthy and hardy breed but you never know what might happen as they get older.
 Find out how we can cover your pet from accidents as well as illnesses they may suffer from.

 It’s normally best to insure your German Shepherd from a young age, before any conditions become an issue.
 Insuring your German Shepherd from a young age will tend to be cheaper you can get insurance for older dogs too.
-We may even be able to cater for your Alsatian should they need cover for pre-existing conditions.

 See how we can help you by getting a quote today.

 German Shepherds have a very distinctive look that make them the perfect camera subjects.
 You’ll find a lot of Instagram accounts with the most popular ones having nearly half a million followers.
 Check out some of our favourites below.